 We also offer Customised Assurance Services : This means that we can help you tailor-make your own set of standards and best practices.
 And if you already have your own code of conduct or program, we can help evaluate and develop it, by strengthening the overall scope or adjusting specific criteria to meet corporate social responsibility standards.

 In order for a company to get Fairtrade certified, FLOCERT performs an on-site audit.
 At the producer level this includes checking facilities, participating in meetings, and holding confidential interviews with employees.
 Furthermore, agricultural methods are checked and relevant documents are reviewed.
 For traders the audit is focused on traceability and Fairtrade transactions.
 After the audit, a FLOCERT analyst evaluates compliance with the Fairtrade Standards and requests corrective measures if any non-conformities are found.
 Once all non-conformities are resolved, an official Fairtrade certificate is issued.
 Read more about the certification process here.

-FLOCERT drives sustainable business practices by offering assurance services for standards like Fairtrade, EDGE, SMETA, 4C and UTZ.
+FLOCERT drives sustainable business practices by offering assurance services for standards like Fairtrade, EDGE, and SMETA.
 We emphasize and check on responsible and ethical sourcing, on the treatment of workers and the environment.